 Acts of malpractice fall broadly into three categories: the failure to diagnose, misdiagnosis, and mistreatment.
 The first involves not making any diagnosis, while the second is making the wrong diagnosis (mistaking the symptoms of one condition for another).
 Both of these can lead to giving the wrong treatment or no treatment at all, either of which can have serious, sometimes fatal, consequences.
 The third, mistreatment, is performing treatment so poorly it results in injuries to the patient due to ineffectiveness or harmful side effects.

 A major job of a cardiologist is to try to prevent a heart attack or properly treat one after it has occurred.
 Hospitals have protocols for treating suspected heart attack patients once they enter the hospital.
-Some essential steps in this protocol normally include:
+As a cardiology malpractice attorney in Connecticut could explain, some essential steps in this protocol normally include:

 Cardiology malpractice cases can be technical and complex.
 Proper use of expert witnesses can be the key to successfully obtaining fair compensation for the victim of malpractice and his or her family.
 This is not an area of law you should entrust to an attorney who lacks extensive medical malpractice experience.
 Just as you would not want to be treated by a doctor without experience and positive results, you should not hire a lawyer without experience and positive results to show for it.
 Our Connecticut cardiology error lawyers are highly experienced in defending victims of medical malpractice, and they will strongly pursue compensation for all damages, including medical expenses (past and future), lost earned income, and psychological distress.